March 2022 Quarterly Progress Update (Q2)

 FY22: Eliminate overall non-mucosal barrier injury central line associated bloodstream infection (non-MBI CLABSI) disparities for Black and African American patients and patients who use a language other than English.

 The dot color and symbol depict our completion status for the projects being implemented to reduce or avoid CLABSIs.
 Due to limited data and the risk of a single non-MBI CLABSI occurrence significantly skewing data, the non-MBI CLABSI rate will be reported yearly (October).
 Completed interventions include ensuring observation of care with central lines and transparency in data sharing with race ethnicity and language filter, and improving the formal CLABSI event review process with an equity perspective.
-A central line care nurse role (pilot on Cancer Care Unit) has been developed and candidates have been hired, however progress is behind schedule.
+A central line care nurse role (pilot on Cancer and Blood Disorders Center - Inpatient) has been developed and candidates have been hired, however progress is behind schedule.
 Interventions to solicit feedback on central line care from patients who identify as Black/ African American and patients who use a language other than English are in progress but behind schedule.

 FY22: Improve the Family Experience Survey (FES) score from a baseline of 81.6% to 83.0% by Sept.
 30, 2022.
 The target is set based on the performance of pediatric hospitals against whom we are benchmarked.